SING SISTAH SING! News

 With Sing Sistah Sing!
 Andrea Baker tells her own deeply personal story and pays joyful, soulful and varied musical homage to many of the women who courageously paved the way.
 Andrea began to discover that their stories were also her story and that she too would continue to lay the path for the next generation.

-Andrea is joined by one of two award winning pianists (based on availability) Richard Lewis of Scotland and Albert Horne of South Africa.
+Andrea is joined by one of three award winning pianists (based on availability) Richard Lewis of Scotland, Albert Horne of South Africa and Peter Maleitzke of the United States of America.

 Described as possessing a “luscious and full-bodied tone” (Das Opernglas), British-American mezzo-soprano Andrea Baker is renowned for her distinctive voice, intense artistry, and passion.
 Her much heralded interpretations range from Amneris in Aida, Fricka in Die Walküre and the title role in Carmen to Mescalina in Le Grand Macabre and Nen -Nen in Dominique Legendre’s world premiere of The Bird of Night.
 The 2015 season saw her debut in the role of Die Amme in Die Frau Ohne Schatten.
 Her enthralling interpretation was hailed as an extraordinary success.
 Andrea Baker was described as “born to sing and act the music of Richard Strauss” (Opernetz).